Foods to Avoid in type 2 Diabetes

 What fruits should type 2 diabetics avoid?

-Fruits that tye 2 diabetics should avoid are High-sugar fruits like mangoes, grapes, bananas,
+Fruits that type 2 diabetics should avoid are high-sugar fruits like mangoes, grapes, bananas, and chikoo, and should be consumed in moderation with controlled portions.

 Are processed foods bad for type 2 diabetes?

-Yes, they often contain refined sugars, unhealthy fats, and preservatives that spike blood sugar.
+Yes, they often contain refined sugars, unhealthy fats, excess calories, and preservatives that spike blood sugar.

 Which Indian snacks are unhealthy for diabetes?